Satyadeepsb/Satyadeepsb/README.md

 💬 I would love to talk about career opportunities starting April 2023. </br>

-💡 I am currently focusing on Blockchain, Solidity, Smart Contract.
+💡 I am currently learning Blockchain, Solidity, Smart Contract.
 A beginner contributor at Open Source. <br/>

 💞️ I’m looking to collaborate on any open source platform. <br />